skywalkgame/blog-post/content/docs/spring24/02_/_index.md

 ## Conclusion
 - They propose SUNDAE, a novel approach to spectrally prune Gaussian fields with neural compensation, efficiently capturing the relationship between Gaussian primitives using graph signal processing and blending information to offset pruning-induced information loss.
 - By leveraging spatial information among Gaussian primitives to construct a graph and spectrally pruning less significant ones, they employ a lightweight neural network to compensate for quality degradation post-pruning.
-- Experimental findings demonstrate SUNDAE's ability to maintain the efficiency of 3D Gaussian Splatting while significantly reducing its size across various scenarios.
+- Experimental findings demonstrate SUNDAE's ability to maintain the efficiency of 3DGS while significantly reducing its size across various scenarios.